Iran Barkley: Personal life

 Barkley's first child was born to Barkley's common law wife Pam in 1981.
 He has four children and has been divorced twice.

 Barkley has fallen on some difficult times since his retirement from boxing.
 Penniless and unemployed, he became homeless in November 2010 after he was evicted from his Bronx apartment.
 Through the support of the Bronx nonprofit BronxWorks and the Ring 10 boxing charity, he found housing and receives assistance so he can become self-supporting.

 Barkley resides in the Morrisania area of the South Bronx.

 Barkley enjoys teaching boxing skills to young amateurs.

 He is a ringside regular at boxing matches in New York City.

-Barkley's great-nephew, Saquon Barkley, is an NFL running back who was selected with the second pick in the 2018 NFL Draft.
+Barkley's great-nephew, Saquon Barkley, is an NFL running back who was selected with the second pick in the 2018 NFL draft, and won NFL Offensive Player of the Year after a record-breaking 2024 season.